11shreyan/CognizanceThroughConvolution/README.md

 - command --> python TranEmotionDetector_updated.py

 It will take several hours depends on your processor.
-(On M2 processor with 8 GB RAM it took me around 2 hours for 120 epochs) after Training , you will find the trained model structure and weights are stored in your project directory.
+(On M2 processor with 8 GB RAM it took me around 2 hours for 120 epochs)
+After Training, you will find the trained model structure and weights are stored in your project directory.
 - emotion_model.json
 - emotion_model.h5

-copy these two files create model folder in your project directory and paste it.
+Copy these two files create model folder in your project directory and paste it.

-### run your emotion detection test file
+### Run your emotion detection test file
 - python TestEmotionDetector.py